makeabilitylab/physcomp/advancedio/oled.md

 - -->

-This is a **DRAFT LESSON** that will be finalized by the end of Tues, May 4, 2021.

 In this lesson, you will learn about organic light-emitting diode (OLED) displays, basic graphics programming, and a brief introduction to two serial communication protocols called [I<sup>2</sup>C](https://en.wikipedia.org/wiki/I%C2%B2C) (Inter-Integrated Circuit) and [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) (Serial Peripheral Interface)

 ## OLED Display

 Organic light-emitting diode ([OLED](https://en.wikipedia.org/wiki/OLED)) displays are relatively new technology, increasingly used in TVs, computer monitors, smartphones, and handheld game consoles.
 Unlike LCDs, which require backlighting, each OLED pixel generates its own light providing superior contrast and color control.

 In this lesson, we will be using the [monochrome (black-and-white) OLED displays](https://learn.adafruit.com/monochrome-oled-breakouts) from Adafruit along with their display control and graphics libraries.
-To do so, we need to install some required libraries.
+To do so, we need to install some [required libraries](oled-libraries.md).

 <!-- - Include overview of graphics
     - https://learn.adafruit.com/adafruit-gfx-graphics-library/overview